-Are you wondering if you are pregnant, then the best way to be sure is by going for a pregnancy test.
-However, there are some early symptoms of being pregnant that can make it easier to guess if you are expecting.
+Have you conceived?
+The best way to be sure is by going for a pregnancy test.
+However, some early pregnancy symptoms can make it easier to guess if you are expecting.
+Know the first pregnancy signs and why they occur.

-While noting the symptoms, keep in mind that every female body is unique, and so are the experiences of pregnancy.
-There may be no common symptoms between two pregnant women or even between the first and subsequent pregnancy of the same woman.
-Here are some signs you’re pregnant.
+While noting the symptoms of being pregnant, keep in mind that every female body is unique, and so are the experiences of pregnancy.
+There may be no common pregnancy symptoms between two pregnant women or even between the first and subsequent pregnancies of the same woman.
+Here are some symptoms that you are pregnant:

-Tender Breasts – Breast tissue is very hormone sensitive.
-When hcg and progesterone begin to fill the body after the egg is fertilized, it increases the blood volume in the breasts that make them feel heavier.
-Soreness in breasts is one of the most common symptoms of pregnancy.
+Tender Breasts – Breast tissue is very hormone-sensitive.
+When HCG and progesterone begin to fill the body after the egg is fertilized, it increases the blood volume in the breasts which makes them feel heavier.
+Soreness in breasts is one of the most common early pregnancy symptoms.
 In the initial phase of pregnancy, the breasts may feel and become very sensitive in preparation to produce milk.

-Dark areolas – In some women, the areolas, which are the circles the nipples, become dark at the time of pregnancy.
+Dark areolas – In some women, the areolas, which are the circles of the nipples, become dark at the time of pregnancy.
+It is one of the common early pregnancy signs.

 Spotting – There may be light spotting as the embryo gets implanted in the uterus.
-Also, if your period is lighter and shorter than usual, it may be an early pregnancy symptom.
+Also, if your period is lighter and shorter than usual, it may be one of the initial pregnancy symptoms.

 Frequent urination – At the time of pregnancy, the uterus presses on the urinary bladder, and this leads to frequent urination.
 It may also cause constipation.

 Fatigue – Some women may feel very tired at the onset of pregnancy.
-In fact, this is one of the early symptoms of being pregnant.
+This is one of the early signs you are pregnant.

 Nausea – Many women experience nausea due to an increase in hormone levels.
 It is often referred to as “morning sickness.”
 However, it is not limited to just morning; some women may experience it all day long.

-Missing periods – This is the most obvious sign of pregnancy.
+Missing periods – This is one of the most obvious pregnancy signs.
 However, it does not always mean that you are pregnant.
-There are many other factors including an erratic schedule, stress or unhealthy eating that can lead you to miss your periods.
+Many other factors including an erratic schedule, stress, or unhealthy eating can lead you to miss your periods.

 Cramps – You may experience cramps when you are expecting.
-This symptom is however due to the implantation of the fertilized egg in the uterine wall.
+This is one of the pre-pregnancy symptoms experienced by some women and is however due to the implantation of the fertilized egg in the uterine wall.

 Bloating – Some women may experience bloating due to a surge in estrogen and progesterone in the body.
 Almost every woman feels bloated at some time or the other at the time of pregnancy.